prathamesh1587/WebDev/README.md

 # WebDev
-This my first project on Web Devlopment, in a whole 6-7 chapters in a FABLAB program.
+This is my first project on Web Devlopment, in a whole 6-7 chapters at FABLAB program.